 In 2007, the Polish Film Institute and the Polish Audiovisual Producers Chamber of Commerce (KIPA) launched the Regional Audiovisual Initiative (RIA), aimed at establishing Regional Film Funds throughout Poland.
 The operational side of this initiative was placed in the care of the Polish Audiovisual Centre Foundation (FPCA).

-Thanks to widespread promotion of the concept of Regional Film Funds and general positive response from local authorities throughout Poland, there are now eleven regional film funds across the country.
-The following regions have their own film funds: Łódź, Gdynia, Gdańsk, the Silesian voivodship, Poznań and Wielkopolska, Wrocław and Lower Silesia, Krakow and the Małopolskie voivodship, the Western Pomeranian voivodship, Lublin, the Mazowsze voivodship, Białystok.
-Another two film funds are due to be set up in the Kujawsko-Pomorskie voivodship and in the Warmińsko-Mazurskie voivodship.
+Thanks to widespread promotion of the concept of Regional Film Funds and general positive response from local authorities throughout Poland, there are now twelve regional film funds across the country.
+The following regions have their own film funds: Łódź, Gdynia, the Silesian voivodship, Poznań and Wielkopolska, Wrocław and Lower Silesia, Krakow and the Małopolskie voivodship, the Western Pomeranian voivodship, Lublin, the Mazowsze voivodship, Białystok, the Warmińsko-Mazurskie voivodship and Podkarpackie voivodship.

 Local authorities that have already launched a regional film fund or are planning to do so, can count on support within the framework of the RIA programme, which includes legal and financial advice, as well as strategy consulting.

-One of the initiatives related to the Regional Film Funds is the RegioFun International Film Producers Festival, organized annually since 2009.
-This event is dedicated to Polish and international films made in cooperation with Regional Film Funds.
+One of the initiatives related to the Regional Film Funds was the RegioFun International Film Producers Festival, organized annually since 2009.
+In 2017 the RegioFund Co-Production Forum was created out of the RegioFun International Festival of Film Producers.

-RegioFun is aimed at film professionals and film school students who are looking for film financing, as well as at audiences interested in contemporary cinema.
-The seventh edition of the festival took place in Katowice in October 2016.
+RegioFund is aimed at film professionals and film school students who are looking for film financing, as well as at audiences interested in contemporary cinema.

 Further details available at the following websites:

 Production Guide Poland 2017 (pages 6-7)